DonMVB/aws/AWS_Security_SCS_C01.md

 - Not replicated: Objects encrypted w/ Server Side Encryption (customer supplied keys).
 Deletes to a particular version.
 SSE-KMS must be enabled for objects encrypted with SSE-KMS keys.
 - Encryption rules: SSE-S3, SSE-KMS.
 Need to explicitly enable KMS key encryption.

-## Securing S3 using CloudFront (Added 9/29/2020)
+## Securing S3 using CloudFront (Updated 12/29/2020)
 - You can force a user to use a CloudFront URL for an underlying S3 bucket.
 Remember, there is a cost to CloudFront.
 - Network | CloudFront: When you create a distribution, it can take up to 15 minutes for the dist to be global.
 - To use a custom TLS Certificate, you need to import a certificate via Amazon Certificate Manager (ACM).
+This is needed if you want to use your own domain name.
 Not the same as a load balancer certificate (no borrowing).
 Note that certificates are stored in ACM in us-east-1.
+- For a S3 bucket that you want to secure so it is only accessable through Cloud Front URL's, you need to go to the origin, then edit and then check "restrict bucket access".
+Requies an OAI (origin access identity).
 - For S3 bucket based static websites where you want them hosted only through CloudFront, perform these actions.
   - Configure S3 bucket so only the Origin access identity has 'read'.
   - Select 'Restrict bucket access' in the origin settings of the CloueFront Districution.
+  - Check the "update bucket policy" checkbox.
   - Create an origin access policy for S3 origin.
+  - These changes can take up to 4 hrs to 48 hrs to take effect.

 Lab:
 - Need the Origin domain name and then defaults.
 Pause - check back in 15 min.
 - Add an object to the S3 bucket you want to be replicated via CloudFront.
 Ex. s3.eu-west-2.amazonaws.com/yourbucketnamehere.
 - Inside Cloud Front, check the box and update the Origin to edit.
 Then 'restrict bucket access'.
 You need the Origin Access Identity, which is a specific CloudFront user (new or reuse existing).
 Also check "Grant Read permissions on bucket".
 Main steps - Edit Origin, new/reuse identity, grant permissions.
 Note that this update can take a while to take effect (4 to 48 hrs).

-## Secure S3 using Pre Signed URL's (9/29/2020)
+## Secure S3 using Pre Signed URL's (Updated 12/29/2020)
 - Need an IAM role for EC2, grant AmazonS3FullAccess, and assign to applicable EC2 instances.
 Launch an Instance and add the role.
 (Don't forget about key pairs.)
 S3 buckets in this case start as 'private'.
+- Usually done w/ scripting language - Python + boto3 for example.
+- Can do this via the comand line.
+You need a EC2 role, add S3FullAccess to the role.
+Launch a t2.micro instance, add the role.
 - Command: `aws s3 presign s3://path/file`.
 By default, this command will presign for 60 seconds.
 To chage, use `--expires-in SECONDS`.
 You will get a long presigned URL, with the file, an ID, an expiratin, and a URL encoded token on the URL line.
 Can copy/paste, and get access.

 # Cloud Front (Added 9/29/2020)

+## SSL Certs and Cloud Front (added 12/29/2020)
+- Creating a cloud front distro allows you to use the default certificate w/ the long CF name, thats OK.
+If you want identity, then you need to use your own certificate.
+- Cloud Front | Distribution Settings.
+You can add your own cert there.
+You can request, or upload to ACM.
+- ACM's certificate must be created in us-east-1, N VA. (effectively region locked for creation.)
+- The IAM CLI lets you store the cert in IAM (not sure where though)

 ## Using your own Certificate
 - To preserve domain identity and not have users accessing Cloud Front w/ its own certificate and domain (*.cloudfront.net), need to update the certificate.